 Day-to-day operation of the Partisol 2025 units deployed in the network requires that pre-conditioned and weighed filters are loaded into filter cassettes.
 Fortnightly dispatch of filters is made through the supply of 14 loaded filter cassettes into a filter magazine, sent to the local site operator.
 Occasionally filters are not sampled (i.e. do not have ambient air drawn through them for any period of time) due to over supply or instrument failure, and these are returned to the weighing facility as field or travel blanks.
-It is not possible to say definitively which travel blanks have been through the sampling mechanism, and which have not, only that none of the filters have had ambient air drawn through them, and that the vast majority will have remained in the unsampled filter magazine within the instrument, and will never have been through the sampling mechanism.
-For the two instruments located at Auchencorth Moss (PM{10} and $PM{2.5}$), and a non AURN site in Derby, 15 filters have been supplied routinely with one being designated as a "travel blank" per fortnight dispatch.
+It is not possible to say definitively which travel blanks have been through the sampling mechanism, and which have not, only that none of the filters have had ambient air drawn through them, and that the vast majority will have remained in the un-sampled filter magazine within the instrument, and will never have been through the sampling mechanism.
+For the two instruments located at Auchencorth Moss (PM10 and PM{2.5}), and a non AURN site in Derby, 15 filters have been supplied routinely with one being designated as a "travel blank" per fortnight dispatch.
 As the filters from Derby are treated in an identical fashion to those for the Defra sites, and there is a good coverage of travel blank filters, these filters are covered in the statistical analyses presented herein.

 Figure 4.6 shows the variation in travel blanks for all the Partisols operating Bureau Veritas weighed Whatman QMA Quartz filters.
 The blanks are weighed and reported as PM mass concentrations, by dividing the volume that would have been sampled had they not been blanks.
 Partisols run at 16.7 I min-1 for 24 hours, which gives a volume of 24 m3 for a 24 hour sample.
+As the flow rate is both controlled and reported to ambient conditions, the volume is always exactly 24 m3.
 There is evidence of an increased travel blank in 2006 and 2007.
 Figure 4.7 shows the monthly average variation for PM10 and PM{2.5} Partisols separated.
 There is no clear difference for the two size fractions except during February 2007.
 This month had only one filter for PM{2.5} which was post weighed just before the laboratory move from Glasgow to Runcorn.
 The implications of the move are discussed in Section 4.2.2.7.